 But first, springtime’s white and yellow flowers attract pollinators and soon stimulate the senses with the youthful and fresh appeal of its fruit.
 Watermelon is a seed-bearing fruit in the vegetable family, along with squash, pumpkin, and cucumber.
 Its fruit is shielded from the sun by a thick white rind and bitter green skin.

 It’s easy to see why pink is associated with sweet flavors like strawberry and raspberry.
 It adds a playful and artistic touch to whatever it’s associated with.
-It’s also linked with the exotic and attention-grabbing, like sandy beaches and diamonds that give off a pink glow.
+It’s also linked with the exotic and attention-grabbing, like sandy beaches and diamonds that give off a pink/peach glow.

 Visualize a warm, comforting pink light surrounding your aura, focusing on the chakras.
 This cheerful pink energy can dispel sadness and open your heart to kindness and understanding, facilitating a deep connection with these positive vibrations.